Tour Guide

 Boardwalk Room

-The Dixon Brothers’ Department Store, built in 1883 was expanded in the 1890s and again in 1909.
-It stood until the early 1960’s on the west corner of the Commercial Hotel block.
-Most of the items displayed come from the Dixon store.
-Other displays include a dentist office, barbershop, Maple Creek News and an Agricultural Display.
-The Maple Creek News is still being published.
+The Dixon Brothers’ Department Store, originally built in 1883, underwent expansions in the 1890s and again in 1909.
+It remained a prominent fixture on the west corner of the Commercial Hotel block until the early 1960s.
+Most of the items on display here originate from the Dixon store.
+Additional exhibits include a historic dentist’s office, barbershop, the Maple Creek News—which continues to be published today—and an agricultural display reflecting the region’s rich farming heritage.

 The Medical Room

-Old medical and lab equipment, photos of nursing classes and nurse uniforms are featured.
-The room contains a variety of tools that doctors used along with some books that would help nursing students on their way to being full-fledged nurses.
-Maple Creek had an early school of nursing in conjunction with its hospital.
-The first hospital was created due to the initiative of several local nurses in the community.
+This room features a collection of old medical and laboratory equipment, photographs of nursing classes, and historic nurse uniforms.
+On display are various tools once used by doctors, along with textbooks that guided nursing students on their path to becoming fully qualified nurses.
+Maple Creek was home to an early school of nursing, established in conjunction with the local hospital.
+In fact, the town’s first hospital was founded through the initiative and dedication of several local nurses—true pioneers in community healthcare.

 Hugh Varty Railway Room

-This is a life size replica of a railway station office, wicket and a loading dock with cargo from the train.
-Found in this room are many photos of prairie stations and water towers that no longer exist.
-Artefacts in the room date as far back as 1853 along with a picture highlighting the last train run from Maple Creek, Saskatchewan to London, Ontario in 1989.
+This room features a life-sized replica of a railway station office, complete with a ticket wicket and a loading dock displaying cargo from a train.
+Surrounding the display are numerous photographs of prairie train stations and water towers—many of which no longer exist.
+The artefacts in this space date back as far as 1853, offering a glimpse into the early days of rail travel.
+A notable highlight is a photograph commemorating the final train run from Maple Creek, Saskatchewan to London, Ontario in 1989.

 Sports Room